-While the dissemination of quant ratings on Seeking Alpha could generally influence retail trading, we expect any effects to be stronger on days when SA research reports are released.
+In our final set of tests, we explore whether the increased alignment between SA research reports and quant ratings helps retail investors better incorporate quantitative ratings into their trading decisions.
+While the platform design changes on Seeking Alpha could generally influence retail trading, we expect any effects to be stronger on days when SA research reports are released.
 First, while SA quant ratings are only available to premium members, SA reports can be disseminated much more broadly.
 In particular, all SA members have access to at least five free reports per month, and members can share reports with other investors.
 Furthermore, while only a small percentage of retail investors subscribe to Seeking Alpha premium, this subset of investors likely accounts for a much larger fraction of retail trading following the release of an SA research report (Farrell et al., 2022).
 In addition, SA reports may prompt investors to do additional research about the firm, including collecting data on quantitative ratings.
 Thus, we expect that after the platform design change, retail investor trading will become more aligned with quantitative ratings in the period immediately following the release of a research report.